Phosphorus Restriction for Children

 What foods are high in phosphorus?

 The following foods are high in phosphorous and should be restricted if your child has kidney failure.
-Your child's doctor or dietitian will tell you how much phosphorous your child can have each day.
+Your child's healthcare provider or dietitian will tell you how much phosphorous your child can have each day.

 Dairy products, including: